BirdsEyeAI/LangLearn/README.md

 <h2>:book: The Dataset:</h2>
 This project uses a Kaggle dataset consisting of Ted Talk video transcripts.

-You can find this dataset here:
+You can find this dataset here: link to dataset

 <h2>⤵️Data Flow:</h2>